Sonartt/SmartInvest-/README.md

 - Payments: demo payment options include M-Pesa, PayPal, and a simple manual Bank transfer (KCB).
 The Bank transfer option records a pending transfer and shows account details for manual deposit.
 Recorded transfers are logged to `transactions.json`.
 - Admin: there is a minimal admin UI at `/admin.html` to view and manage KCB manual transfers.
 You can enable HTTP Basic auth for the admin UI by setting `ADMIN_USER` and `ADMIN_PASS` in your local `.env`.
 - Export & Reconcile: the admin UI supports CSV export of transfers and a simple reconcile endpoint where you can paste bank statement entries (JSON array) to automatically match and mark pending transfers as paid.

+## Webhook simulation

+See `docs/webhooks.md` for instructions and scripts to simulate PayPal, M-Pesa and KCB webhook flows locally.
+The scripts are in the `tools/` folder.

+## Investment calculator

+There is a standalone investment and insurance calculator at `tools/investment_calculator.html`.
+It supports lump-sum and recurring investment projections, a simple insurance premium calculator, CSV export of results, and printing.

 ## Contributing